ppy/osu-wiki/news/2023/2023-11-19-community-contributors-2022-2023.md

 [![](/wiki/shared/news/2023-11-19-community-contributors-2022-2023/strategas.jpg)](https://osu.ppy.sh/users/2971837)

 If the unfathomable amount of [Featured Artist](/wiki/People/Featured_Artists) releases following an uninterrupted weekly release schedule for the past 3 years have somehow elided your notice, something must be wrong with you.
-If not, you might have wondered how we manage to pair almost every Featured Artist release with a dedicated set of [showcase maps](/wiki/People/Featured_Artists/Featured_Artist_showcase_beatmaps), and for that we’d like to thank our passionate and dedicated members of the Mappers’ Guild!
+If not, you might have wondered how we manage to pair almost every Featured Artist release with a dedicated set of [showcase maps](/wiki/People/Featured_Artists/Featured_Artist_showcase_beatmaps), and for that we'd like to thank our passionate and dedicated members of the Mappers' Guild!

-While there’s so many mappers who have played a role with Featured Artist showcases, a few have stood out from the rest through sheer dedication and efficiency across multiple years, and we’d like to thank **FAMoss**, **Hinsvar**, **Jemzuu**, **SMOKELIND**, and **Strategas** for their continued assistance ever since Featured Artist showcases became a thing.
+While there's so many mappers who have played a role with Featured Artist showcases, a few have stood out from the rest through sheer dedication and efficiency across multiple years, and we'd like to thank **FAMoss**, **Hinsvar**, **Jemzuu**, **SMOKELIND**, and **Strategas** for their continued assistance ever since Featured Artist showcases became a thing.

 ---